julianes10/emem/README.md

 If you have problems with setting up the pin, you can force in: sudo su,  echo "zzzzzz 1234" >/dev/lib/bluetooth/xxxxx/pincodes   xxxx is host mac bt address and zzzz mac bt address of dht https://myraspberryandme.wordpress.com/2013/11/20/bluetooth-serial-communication-with-hc-05/

+In this project, bindBTmac.sh is used to setup.
+It is launched by collectorMain.py.

 ### Docker images and raspberry